angular/angularfire/docs/rtdb/objects.md

 ## Retrieving the snapshot

-AngularFire `valueChanges()` unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by using the `snapshotChanges()` option.
+AngularFire `get()` unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by using the `snapshotChanges()` option.

 ```ts
 this.itemRef = db.object('item');